 Dr. Schwartz received his bachelor’s degree in biological sciences from Northwestern University in 2009.
 Outside of teaching, he loves to spend his time exploring the world and especially enjoys hiking, biking, traveling, and nature photography.
 When he’s not experimenting in the lab, Dr. Schwartz also loves experimenting with new spicy vegetarian recipes in the kitchen.

-Lauren is currently a PhD student at Yale University in the Neuroscience area of Psychology.
-Prior to this she gained a strong foundation in neuroscience during her undergraduate degree at Washington University in St Louis.
+Lauren completed her PhD at Yale University in the Neuroscience area of Psychology.
+Prior to this, she gained a strong foundation in neuroscience during her undergraduate degree at Washington University in St Louis.
 She has spent the past five years working in a variety of cognitive neuroscience labs at Washington University, Duke University, and Yale University.
 She has been the president of the Philosophy-Neuroscience-Psychology club at Washington University and has mentored undergraduate students at Yale.
 She’s also been an environmental science instructor for approximately 30 boy scouts who were attending a Merit Badge University on the Washington University campus.